Home iOS Deferred Deep Link Implementation (Swift)

 Done!

-It looks perfect so far, we’ve handled all the situations we might encounter, so what’s missing?
+It looks perfect now, we’ve handled all the scenarios we might encounter, so what else is missing?

-What is Deferred Deep Link?
-Deferred deep link means that our Deep Link can retain the source data even after the APP Store installation.
+What is a Deferred Deep Link?
+It is to extend our Deep Link to retain referral data even after installing from the APP Store.

-According to Android engineers, Android itself has this feature, but it is not supported on iOS, and the method to achieve this feature is not friendly.
-Please keep reading.
+According to Android engineers, Android itself has this feature, but it is not supported on iOS, and the method to achieve this is not user-friendly.
+Keep reading to find out more.

 If you don’t want to spend time doing it yourself, you can directly use branch.io or Firebase Dynamic Links.
 The method introduced in this article is the way Firebase uses.

-There are two ways to achieve the effect of Deferred Deep Link on the internet:
+There are two ways to achieve the effect of Deferred Deep Link:

-One is to calculate a hash value through user device, IP, environment, etc., and store the data on the server on the web end; when the APP is installed and opened, calculate it in the same way, and if the values are the same, retrieve the data (branch.io’s approach).
+One is to calculate a hash value based on user device, IP, environment, etc., store data on the server on the web side; when the APP is opened after installation, calculate in the same way, if the values are the same, retrieve the data (branch.io’s method).

-The other method is the one introduced in this article, the same as Firebase’s approach; using the iPhone clipboard and Safari and APP Cookie sharing mechanism, which means storing the data in the clipboard or Cookie, and reading it out after the APP installation is completed.
+The other is the method introduced in this article, similar to Firebase’s approach; using the iPhone clipboard and Safari and APP Cookie sharing mechanism, which means storing data in the clipboard or Cookie, and then reading it out for use after the APP is installed.

-After clicking "Open", your clipboard will be automatically overwritten by JavaScript with the jump-related information: https://XXX.app.goo.gl/?link=https://XXX.net/topicID=1&type=topic
+After clicking “Open,” your clipboard will be automatically overwritten with JavaScript to copy and redirect to relevant information: https://XXX.app.goo.gl/?link=https://XXX.net/topicID=1&type=topic

-Those who have used Firebase Dynamic Links must be familiar with this jump page.
-After understanding the principle, you will know that this page cannot be removed in the process!
+Those who have used Firebase Dynamic Links must be familiar with this opening redirect page.
+Once you understand the principle, you will know that this page cannot be removed from the process!

 Support

-First, let’s talk about the pitfall, the support issue; as mentioned earlier, “unfriendly”!
+First, let’s talk about the support issue; as mentioned earlier, it is “not user-friendly”!

 If the APP only considers iOS ≥ 10, it is much easier.
-The APP implements clipboard access, and the Web uses JavaScript to overwrite the information to the clipboard, then jumps to the APP Store for download.
+The APP implements clipboard access, the Web uses JavaScript to overwrite information to the clipboard, and then redirects to the APP Store for download.

-iOS = 9 does not support JavaScript automatic clipboard but supports Safari and APP SFSafariViewController “Cookie Intercommunication Method”
+iOS = 9 does not support JavaScript automatic clipboard but supports Safari and APP SFSafariViewController “Cookie sharing method”

-In addition, the APP needs to secretly add SFSafariViewController in the background to load the Web, and then obtain the Cookie information stored when the link was clicked from the Web.
+Also, the APP needs to secretly add SFSafariViewController in the background to load the Web, and then obtain the Cookie information stored when clicking the link from the Web.

-According to the official documentation, iOS 11 can no longer obtain the user’s Safari Cookie.
-If you need this, you can use SFAuthenticationSession, but this method cannot be executed secretly in the background, and the following inquiry window will pop up every time before loading:
+According to the official documentation, iOS 11 can no longer access the user’s Safari Cookie.
+If you have such a requirement, you can use SFAuthenticationSession, but this method cannot be executed stealthily in the background, and a confirmation window will pop up each time before loading.

-Also, APP review does not allow placing SFSafariViewController in a location where the user cannot see it.
-(Triggering it programmatically and then adding it as a subview is not easily detected)
+Also, App Review does not allow placing SFSafariViewController where users cannot see it.
+(It’s not easy to be noticed by triggering programmatically and then adding it as a subview.)

-Let’s start with the simple part, considering only users with iOS ≥ 10, simply using the iPhone clipboard to transfer information.
+Let’s start with something simple, considering users with iOS ≥ 10, simply transfer information using the iPhone clipboard.

-We mimicked Firebase Dynamic Links to create our own page, using the clipboard.js library to copy the information we want to send to the APP to the clipboard when the user clicks “Go Now” (marry://topicID=1&type=topic), and then use location.href to redirect to the APP Store page.
+We customized our own page similar to Firebase Dynamic Links, using the clipboard.js package to copy the information we want to bring to the app when users click “Go Now” to the clipboard (marry://topicID=1&type=topic), and then use location.href to redirect to the App Store page.

 Read the clipboard value in AppDelegate or the main UIViewController: